 Keep it simple: As we have been saying, people are busy, and so are your clients.
 They don’t have hours to go through blocks of text, so keep your messages simple, whether you are asking for a review over email or phone.

 Limit your options: It is natural to want to collect reviews from all the available review sites, but don’t take that route.
 While reviews boost your reputation, sending a list of ten or more review sites to your clients is devastating.

 A good way to go about it is to send them one or two sites.
-These can be Google and Yelp or any other of your preferred sites.
+These can be Google or any other of your preferred sites.
 Never go beyond two sites, as you will overwhelm your clients and they fail leaving you even a single review.